open-telemetry/opentelemetry-specification/milestones.md

 surface may change, but we do not expect any major changes in conceptual level in specifications.

-**Proposed deadline**: Specification complete by Nov 15th.
+**Porposed deadline**: Specification complete by Nov 15th.

 **Details of this release to be added later.**

 ### Getting to release

-By end of year the basic language SDKs will be complete and we will begin stabilization work.
+By end of year mid August the Java basic SDK will be complete and we will begin stabilization work.
 Also OpenCensus can be switched to the OpenTelemetry SDK.
 As well as instrumentation adapters can be implemented.
 So we will have early adopters.